Introduction

 Note: AI-driven content, such as FAQ responses, is currently under review for future updates

-It's important to note that Google Chrome and Microsoft Edge allow for "sticky" automatic translation, where the browser remembers your preference and translates every page automatically
+It's important to note that Google Chrome and Microsoft Edge allow for "sticky" automatic translation, the browser remembers your preference and translates every page automatically

 Whereas Safari and Samsung Internet typically require patients to manually activate the translation for each new page or session